retostauffer/python-colorspace/source/articles/endrainbow.rst

 Heatmap from The Grammar of Graphics
 ------------------------------------

-Even in the excellent book "The Grammar of Graphics <https://www.cs.uic.edu/~wilkinson/TheGrammarOfGraphics/GOG.html>_`" by :cite:p:`color:Wilkinson:2005`, the rainbow palette is used in one of the first figures, depicting a heatmap of a bivariate kernel density estimate.
+Even in the excellent book
+"`The Grammar of Graphics <https://www.cs.uic.edu/~wilkinson/TheGrammarOfGraphics/GOG.html>`_" by :cite:t:`color:Wilkinson:2005`, the rainbow palette is used in one of the first figures, depicting a heatmap of a bivariate kernel density estimate.
 The figure is shown below on the left and is contrasted with an HCL-based sequential heat color palette on the right